basilkhuder/RMDExtra/README.md

 Copy the output file to theme directory you created earlier, and add the name to the code_file option in your YAML header.

 <h4> Run the Theme </h4>
 Include the name of the theme in the output slot of your YAML header.
-Include a summary which will be included in the Project Info tab.
+Include a summary which will be included in the Project Info tab and a Github username.

 ```
 ---